Are you looking forward to investing in SBI Life Smart Privilege Plan?

 i.
 Surrendering During The Free-look Period:

-This policy has a free look period of 15 days if the policy is bought physically and 30 days if the policy is bought via digital marketing.
+This SBI Life Smart Privilege policy has a free look period of 15 days if the policy is bought physically and 30 days if the policy is bought via digital marketing.

 ii.
 Surrendering After The Free-look Period:

-You can surrender the policy at any time during the policy term, once surrendered the policy cannot be revived
+You can surrender the SBI Life Smart Privilege policy at any time during the policy term, once surrendered the policy cannot be revived

-Procedure to surrender your SBI Life Smart privilege Plan:
+Procedure to surrender/Cancel your SBI Life Smart Privilege Plan:

-If the policyholder wants to surrender his/her life insurance policy, the policyholder needs to submit reason(s) for policy surrender and the surrender form needs to be submitted at the nearest SBI Life Insurance Branch, along with the following documents.
+If the policyholder wants to surrender his/her SBI Life Smart Privilege policy, the policyholder needs to submit reason(s) for Policy surrender and the surrender form needs to be submitted at the nearest SBI Life Insurance Branch, along with the following documents.
 They are as follows –

 - Original policy documents